jytmmr/n-body/README.md

 # n-body
 Multithreaded C n-body model

-Hi my name is tim

-I am typing this from eclipse now
+Hi my name is tim and I am working on getting this right